RyanKhPark/multi-tenant-test/README.md

 # Next.js Multi-Tenant Example

-A production-ready example of a multi-tenant application built with Next.js 15, featuring custom subdomains for each tenant.
+A production-ready example of a multi-tenant application built with Next.js 15, featuring custom subdomains for each tenant!

 ## Features